branonbarrett/Leaflet.VectorTools/README.md

 ### Adding the edit toolbar

-To use the edit toolbar you must initialise the Leaflet.draw control and manually add it to the map.
+To use the edit toolbar you must initialise the Leaflet.VectorTools control and manually add it to the map.

 ````js
 // create a map in the "map" div, set the view to a given place and zoom